 CLINICAL DATA - MAJESTEC-1 STUDY

-MajesTEC-1 (MMY1001; clinicaltrials.gov identifiers: NCT03145181, NCT04557098) is evaluating the safety and efficacy of TECVAYLI in patients with RRMM.1-3
+MajesTEC-1 (NCT03145181, NCT04557098) is evaluating the efficacy and safety of TECVAYLI in patients with RRMM.1

 Study Design/Methods

-• The main objectives are as follows: part 1 (dose escalation), to determine the recommended phase 2 dose (RP2D) for TECVAYLI; part 2 (dose expansion), to distinguish safety and tolerability at RP2D; and part 3 (phase 2 component), to evaluate the efficacy of TECVAYLI at RP2D.3,8
+• The main objectives are as follows: part 1 (dose escalation), to determine the recommended phase 2 dose (RP2D) for TECVAYLI; part 2 (dose expansion), to distinguish safety and tolerability at RP2D; and part 3 (phase 2 component), to evaluate the efficacy of TECVAYLI at RP2D.1,8

 • Key eligibility criteria:

-• Primary endpoint for Cohort A: ORR.3
+• Primary endpoint for Cohort A: overall response rate (ORR).1

 Cohort A